MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 All of the current testing and use of the app has been done on **ONE** device.
 Please **DO NOT** hesitate to open issues.
 I would also like to plead for your patience, I currently work on the entire project alone, from coding, website building, to setting up the readme on github, everything.
 Things may seem slow at times but I absolutely will take care of issues.
 In order of severity.
-Feature requests go in order of my attention span muahahahaha, haha ha.. no, really though features will be implemented based on # of reqs.

 When contributing code, try to meet these ideals :
 Designed for dreamers.
 Built for researchers.
 Protected for everyone.
 Safe for the family.